SINTEF-Power-system-asset-management/CINELDI_MV_reference_system/README.md

 # CINELDI_MV_reference_system
 Code for processing and analysing a reference data set for a Norwegian medium voltage power distribution system (the CINELDI MV reference system).
-The reference data set is available with DOI:10.5281/zenodo.7133506.
+The reference data set is available with DOI:10.5281/zenodo.7703070.
+The data set is described in the following data article: I. B. Sperstad, O. B. Fosso, S. H. Jakobsen, A. O. Eggen, J. H. Evenstuen, and G. Kjølle, ‘Reference data set for a Norwegian medium voltage power distribution system’, Data in Brief, 109025, Mar.
+2023, doi: 10.1016/j.dib.2023.109025.

 ## Installation
 The script is installed by cloning this repository to your own local machine.